 The following are the essential parts of a theodolite:

 1. Trivet: It is a circular plate having a central, threaded hole for fixing the theodolite on the tripod stand by a wing nut.
 It is also called the base plate.
-Three foot screws are secured to the present plate by means of a ball-and-socket arrangement.
+Three foot screws are secured 2.
+Foot Screws: These are meant for levelling the instrument.
+The lower

 4. Levelling Head: The trivet, foot screws and the tribrach constitute a body which is known as the levelling head.

 5. Spindles: The theodolite consists of two spindles or axes one inner and the other outer.
-The inner axis is solid and conical, and therefore the outer is hollow.
-The two spindles are coaxial.
+The inner axis is solid and conical,

 6. Lower Plate: The lower plate is attached to the outer axis, and is also known as the scale plate.
 It is bevelled and the scale is graduated from 0 to 360 in a clockwise direction.
-Each degree is again subdivided into two, three or four divisions: thus, the worth of 1 small division could also be 30', 20 or 15' respectively.
-The lower plate is given a clamp screw and a tangent screw which control its movements.
-When the clamp screw is tightened.
-This plate is fixed with the outer axis.
-For fine adjustment of the lower plate, the tangent screw is rotated to the extent required.
-The size of the theodolite is designated consistent with the diameter of the lower plate.
+Each degree is again subdivided into two, three or four divisions: thus,

 7. Upper Plate: The upper plate contains the venier scales 4 and B. It is attached to the inner axis.
 Its notion is controlled by the upper clamp screw and the upper tangent screw.
 When the clamp screw is tightened, the vernier scales are fixed with the inner axis, and for fine adjustment of the scales the tangent screw is rotated.